🧠 The Forgetting Curve: Why Cramming Doesn't Work

 ⏰ How Spaced Repetition Works (Example Timeline)

-- Day 1, 10:00 AM: You see "la brújula olvidada" for the first time (learning)
+- Day 1: You see "lechuza" for the first time and learn what it means in context

 🔬 The Neuroscience of Memory Consolidation